Advantages and Disadvantages of an HOA

 Like many situations in life, these organizations have their positives and their negatives.
 When one of these associations makes the local, or even national, news, it is typically for a bad reason.

-We will briefly describe a basic association and then cover some of the top pros and cons of homeowner associations to give you info that will help you make a better buying decision.
+We will briefly describe a basic association and then cover some of the top pros and cons of HOAs to give you info that will help you make a better buying decision.

 Defining the Homeowner Association

-In plain terms, the homeowner association is a governing body for a specific community.
-The community could be a neighborhood of single-family homes, or condominium development, or even a neighborhood of townhomes.
+In plain terms, the association is a governing body for a specific community.
+The community could be a neighborhood of single-family homes, condominium developments, or even a neighborhood of townhomes.

 In one sense, the HOA is very similar to a landlord.
 Just as the landlord is required to keep particular features and portions of a home or building functioning, the HOA does a similar duty.
 And like the landlord, the HOA expects to be paid a fee for their work.

-The Community Associations Institute collects information on condos and HOA all across the country.
-Their data shows (PDF) that in the year 2018, about 25% of American homeowners were part of some HOA.
+The Community Associations Institute collects information on condos and HOAs all across the country.
+Their data shows (PDF) that in the year 2018, about 25% of American homeowners were part of a homeowners association.

-The figures show that the region with the highest number of HOA is in the South and West, with over 70% of homes in those regions belonging to an HOA.
+The figures show that the region with the highest number of HOAs is in the South and West, with over 70% of homes in those regions belonging to an HOA.

 About half of the homes located in the Midwest are part of an HOA and just under 35% of the homes in the Northeast are in an HOA.